Karol-Witkowski/Karol-Witkowski/README.md

 ## Hey, I'm Karol

 I am a Carbohydrate chemistry engineer 🧪.
-Focused to master Vue.js and Node.js and aspire to become JavaScript developer.
+Focused on both Vue and Node and aspire to become JavaScript developer.
 Everyday practice and hard work is the way to go.
-Any advice is welcome.

 - 💻 I’m currently working on my projects that are here.
 I also help with an e-commerce website
 - 📖 Now I’m focusing on Node.js
-- 🎯 I'm planning to learn MEVN Stack
+- 🎯 I'm aiming to master MEVN Stack
 - 🔭 Looking for a internship.
 I want to invest in my growth by working with professionals

 ## Languages and tools that I use